ogoodwin505/BdNMC_Mphys/README.md

 # BdNMC
-This is a version of BdNMC edited to output in the .hepevt format
+This is a version of BdNMC edited to output in the .hepevt format specifically for the SBND experiment.

-Also added are example parameter files for the SBND and MicroBooNE experiments.
+Also added are example parameter files for SBND.

 "